 Changing attitudes

-According to a November 2023 survey by Alcohol Change Australia, two in three Australians believe that our country has a problem with alcohol.
+Two in three Australians believe that our country has a problem with alcohol.

 The 2023 report showed that 30% of Australians are concerned about the alcohol use of someone they know, such as a family member or friend, while 80% of Australians are concerned about alcohol-related harm in our communities.